For Graduates, Hospitality Promises a World of Career Opportunities

 Hospitality Myths and Reality

-A common misperception is that the hospitality industry is limited to hotels and restaurants.
+The hospitality industry being limited to hotels and restaurants is a common misconception.
 In fact, this global industry offers university graduates a vast array of job opportunities across the world.
 While high-end hotels and restaurants provide rewarding career pathways, the reach of hospitality is far broader.
 Traditionally grouped within the service sector, at its core, hospitality is really the business of delivering experiences.
 With growing consumer interest in experiences rather than products demand for hospitality professionals is widespread.

 The art of providing exceptional guest experiences is needed not just in hotels and restaurants, but in spa management, event management, luxury brand management, finance, marketing and the wider business sector.
-Meanwhile, the travel and tourism landscape has been transformed by technology, making way for new business models and opportunities for entrepreneurs.
 From online travel agencies and digital concierge services to accommodation-sharing platforms, the hospitality industry encompasses an increasingly diverse range of companies and careers.

 Emerging Roles and Career Opportunities

-This shift towards an experience-driven market has given rise to new creative roles requiring emotional intelligence and the ability to anticipate customer needs.
+This shift towards an experience-driven market has given rise to new creative roles.
+These roles require emotional intelligence and the ability to anticipate customer needs.
 In this regard, hospitality graduates are in a privileged position, as they have often honed the skills that employers seek.
-For example, shortly after graduating with a hotel management degree from Les Roches Jin Jiang, Rashila Lobo was appointed India’s first W Insider — an innovative tastemaker role developed by luxury brand W Hotels.
+For example, shortly after graduating with a hotel management degree from Les Roches Jin Jiang, Rashila Lobo was appointed India’s first W Insider.
+An innovative tastemaker role developed by luxury brand W Hotels.
 W Insiders use their in-depth knowledge and network to connect guests with the best shopping and restaurants, local hotspots, cultural immersion and one-of-a-kind experiences.

 Other roles and business models have also emerged in response to growing demand for unique, memorable experiences.
 Digital concierge services like Quintessentially and John Paul have successfully used technology to bring the kind of personalised service typically found in top hotels to clients anytime, anywhere.
 Budget boutique hotels like Mama Shelter and CitizenM immerse guests in authentic neighbourhoods while also hosting social events for visitors and locals.
 Foodie hotels and experiences invite travellers to savour craft beer, ceviche and more.
 And the rise of such innovative businesses has created new multifaceted career opportunities for aspiring hospitality professionals.